Virginia Maritime and Longshore Injury Lawyers

-Employees in the maritime industry who are injured or killed on the job do not utilize the same workers’ compensation system that applies to most other workers in the United States.
+Employees in the maritime industry who are injured or killed on the job do not use the same workers’ compensation system that applies to most other workers in the United States.
 Instead, an injured worker or the family of a deceased worker may file a claim through either the Longshore and Harbor Workers’ Compensation Act (LHWCA) or the Jones Act.

-Do I Need A Maritime and Longshore Injury Lawyer?
+Do I Need A Maritime And Longshore Injury Lawyer?

 Similarly, an insurance company for a negligent party may also reach out to discuss your accident.
 You should always refuse any offer to provide a recorded statement to an insurer or its claims adjuster.